 To avoid exactly these problems, the LUFS were developed, a standard for volume measurements.
-This allows each platform to specify LUTS so that mastering engineers know what volume to master the song to.
+This allows each platform to specify LUFS so that mastering engineers know what volume to master the song to.

 In this article we explain what you need to know about LUFS, the new way of measuring levels in audio, and what it means to use it in music production.